abhishek1165/Bajaj-FinServ/README.md

 https://bajaj-finserv-ljrzlr0cq-abhishek1165s-projects.vercel.app/bfhl
-link for checking up the data in postman
+-----link for checking up the data in postman
+---- json data --
 {
   "data": ["a", "1", "334", "4", "R", "$"]
 }